unclehowell/os.hotspotbnb.com/Readme.md

 Place DietPi version 6 and above on your device - http://dietpi.com

+    - This is the one used for WaveOS version 0.1.4 - http://dietpi.com/downloads/images/DietPi_RPi-ARMv6-Stretch.7z
+    - Now for SSH & internet access.
+    - Cable connect it to the internet, hook a screen up so you can see what you're doing.
+    - login using the default user profile: dietpi : dietpi
+    - set the ip to 10.0.0.11 (gateway 10.0.0.1) in dietpi-config > Network Settings
+    - Now I'd forget the screen (poweroff & remove), then remote into it headlessly using SSH (putty)

 # Step 2

 Install the following using the dietpi-software command: